andreblanke/mod-archetype/README.md

 You likely started the Gradle daemon with a currently unsupported JDK pointed to by your `JAVA_HOME` environment variable.
 In my case this occurred because I was using JDK 17.
 Changing `JAVA_HOME` to a path containing a JDK installation of version 16 and killing all active Gradle daemons resolved the issue.

+## To-do

+- [ ] Add `org.apache.logging.log4j:logj4-api-kotlin:1.1.0` dependency.
+This is currently not possible because Forge
+      is broken.
+While a [fork](https://github.com/OrionDevelopment/MinecraftForge/tree/fix/1.17.x%2Flibrary-loading)
+      of Forge where the problems seem to have been resolved exists the changes have not been upstreamed yet.
+      See the `1.17.X/log4-api-kotlin` branch of this repository for a start of the changes.